 Died on Sunday 5th May 1918 Aged 21.
 Son of C.William and S.S.Heath of

 Ivy Cottage, Machen, Newport, Mon.
-Buried at Dorian Military Cemetery,
+Buried at Doiran Military Cemetery,

-near the Southeast shore of Lake Dorian, 2kms from Dorian Village.
+near the Southeast shore of Lake Doiran, 2kms from Doiran Village.

-The cemetery is now the site of what was known to the British troops
+The cemetery is on the site of what was known to the British troops

 as Colonial Hill.